omeka/omeka-s-enduser/docs/modules/collecting.md

 ![Add Collecting Form page](../modules/modulesfiles/collecting_addform.png)

 #### Fields and Settings
-- *Label*: name the collecting form.
+- *Label:* name the collecting form.
 The label will appear as a header above the form on the public side, so the label should be descriptive and helpful to both you and site visitors.
-- *Item Set*: select the item set to which you want to add collected items.
+- *Item Set:* select the item set to which you want to add collected items.
-- *Anonymity Type*: a dropdown with three options:
+- *Anonymity Type:* a dropdown with three options:
      - "User sets own anonymity": users can decide whether they contribute anonymously and whether their items can be published).
      - "User Public and User Name inputs are publicly visible": both the user's name and their items will be made public
      - "User Public and User Name inputs are private": both inputs remain public.